Eschatologue/CM_wiki/docs/class/cleric/index.md

 ### As a Level 1 Cleric

 - Gain all the traits in the Core Cleric Traits table.
-- Gain the Cleric’s level 1 features, which are listed in the Cleric Features table.
+- Gain the Cleric's level 1 features, which are listed in the Cleric Features table.

 ### As a Multiclass Cleric

 - Gain the following traits from the Core Cleric Traits table: Hit Point Die and training with Light and Medium armor and Shields.
-- Gain the Cleric’s level 1 features, which are listed in the Cleric Features table.
+- Gain the Cleric's level 1 features, which are listed in the Cleric Features table.
 See the multiclassing rules in chapter 2 to determine your available spell slots.

 ## Cleric Class Features